Medicare Enrolled

 What this data tells you about Dr. Keller

-Dr. Cathrine Keller is a radiation oncology in Leesburg, FL, with 19 years in practice.
+Dr. Cathrine Keller is a radiation oncology specialist in Leesburg, FL, with 19 years of NPI registration.
 Based on federal Medicare data, Dr. Keller performed 20,201 Medicare services across 6,260 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Keller received a total of $1,785 from 4 pharmaceutical and/or device companies across 27 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in radiation oncology.
 Most payments are for meals and travel — low-value interactions common across virtually all practicing physicians.
 Patients may wish to discuss these relationships with their provider.